GillianPlatform/GillianPlatform.github.io/docs/development/develop.md

 ---
-id: developing
-title: Developing Gillian
+sidebar_position: 2
 ---

+# Developing Gillian

 This page describes our workflow when developing Gillian, if you are interested in contributing, or if you want to play with the source code.